merryhailu/requirement-analysis/README.md

 - Requirement traceability matrix

 By performing Requirement Analysis thoroughly, teams can build solutions that truly meet user needs, reduce risks, and deliver higher-quality software on time and within budget.
+## ❓ Why is Requirement Analysis Important?

+Requirement Analysis is a foundational step in the Software Development Life Cycle (SDLC) because it directly influences the success of a project.
+Below are three key reasons why it’s critical:

+### 1. ✅ Prevents Miscommunication and Misunderstandings
+By clearly documenting user and system requirements early on, it ensures that all stakeholders — including clients, developers, and testers — are on the same page.
+This minimizes confusion and aligns expectations throughout the project.

+### 2. 💸 Reduces Cost and Time Overruns
+A well-executed requirement analysis helps identify potential risks, ambiguities, or gaps before development begins.
+This reduces the likelihood of rework, scope creep, and budget overspending due to unclear or changing requirements.

+### 3. 🎯 Improves Product Quality and User Satisfaction
+Understanding and addressing real user needs leads to better-designed systems that solve the right problems.
+This directly contributes to higher-quality software and increased user satisfaction upon delivery.